lichkitsch/campaigns/obsidian/quests/enteringTheTemple.md

   - 1500gp

 ## Side chamber
 Following the devil into the eastern chamber off the main entrance room, you descend a staircase and stop abruptly at the bottom to avoid falling into the water flooding the room.
 The devil has disappeared, likely into the murky depths.

-- Filled with swamp water, stone columns poking up from the muck
-- Floating deadwood make a simple bridge to a large bed made of dead plants, a naturally mummified alligator body sits at the center, almost looks asleep
-- Willabog rises from the body, yawns, lazily floats around the room
+Green slime coats the walls of this room and there are several flat, stone platforms poking up from the water.
+They are also covered in moss and will be difficult to traverse, but there is something interesting on the far side of the room: a nest of branches and a large, strange, black shape sitting in the center, a glowing red aura rising from it.

+Hopping onto the stones requires _DEX check AF 15_ for each.
+Failure means dropping into the murky water and starting combat with the missing devil.

+Upon reaching the nest of branches, you can see now that the black shape in the center is the leathery, mummified body of a large adult crocodile.
+The red aura grows brighter as it peels away from the body, revealing the Willabog.
+The creature yawns,

 ## Second level
 - large chasm in floor leading down to bottom level